pegesund/scheme_file_transfer/README.md

 # Upload modified files to localhost test server
 ./run.rkt -s http://localhost:8080/uploadxml/uploadfile /path/to/source 01/04/23

+# Upload only files from a specific directory
+./run.rkt -u -p /path/to/specific/subdirectory /path/to/source 01/04/23

+# Upload only files from a specific directory to a custom server
+./run.rkt -s http://custom-server.com/upload -p /path/to/specific/subdirectory /path/to/source 01/04/23

 # Test the upload functionality with a specific date
 ./test-localhost.rkt

+# Test the directory prefix filter
+./test-prefix.rkt

+# Test HTTPS upload functionality
+./test-https.rkt
 ```

 ### As a Library